phac-nml/snvphyl-galaxy/docs/examples/escherichia-coli.md

 The pipeline is complete when all steps have finished executing (all steps are green) a new phylogenetic tree will be generated.

-The main output files for the pipeline are:
+The main output files for the pipeline can be found [here](data/Escherichia_coli_results.tar.gz).
+They are:

    * Phylogeny